sondr3/generator-jekyllized/generators/boilerplate/templates/README.md

 `bundle install`.

 #### Update
-To update: `npm update generator-jekyllized -g`, then run `yo jekyllized:gulp` in this directory.
+To update: `npm update generator-jekyllized -g`, then run `yo jekyllized:gulp [--rsync|amazon|pages]` in this directory.
 Note that this will overwrite any local changes, so back it up.

 ## Github
 For more information on how to use your new project, please refer to the [README